KittyGiraudel/site/_posts/2014-12-16-css-riddle-reverse-ellipsis.md

 > …&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here is some short content.

-This is far from ideal, and Michael's solution prevents this so congratulations to Michael Godwin.
+This is far from ideal, and Michael’s solution prevents this so congratulations to Michael Godwin.

 <p data-height="280" data-theme-id="0" data-slug-hash="NPNZRx" data-default-tab="result" data-user="Godwin" class='codepen'>See the Pen <a href='https://codepen.io/Godwin/pen/NPNZRx/'>NPNZRx</a> by Godwin (<a href='https://codepen.io/Godwin'>@Godwin</a>) on <a href='https://codepen.io'>CodePen</a>.</p>